+Safety will remain at the forefront of all aviation activities and change programmes.

+National security (including cyber security) and the need to support shared use of airspace will remain an important aspect of the network.

+EU-wide decisions about the network will need to be made to optimise network-wide performance.

+Interoperability with neighbouring countries (ie those surrounding Europe), and knowledge of traffic from neighbouring regions and global traffic patterns, will be essential.

+Technical solutions will be made available to support the realisation of the ATM Master Plan – but how these technologies are leveraged in support of the network is not yet certain.

+There will be high variation in local demand – for example due to business priorities of AUs, weather events, changing environment, geo-political and economic events.

+A flexible network to meet varying demand is essential, where stakeholders work to achieve the optimum level of flexibility, efficiency and effectiveness.

+Radical changes in the existing business models of the stakeholder groups over this timeframe are not foreseen, with the possible exception of drone-related activity, but evolving business models will need to be accommodated.

-optimisation of network performance
+driving and optimising network performance

-Improving the performance of the network lies at the heart of the requirement for a Network Manager.
-However, the need for, and role of a Network Manager as an ‘independent broker’ to centrally optimise the performance of the network will change as the network evolves: the role of the Network Manager should not be treated as static.
+Optimising safety and performance across the European ATM network requires action by many stakeholders, at different levels.
+In the context of a 10-15 year view, the scope and role of a central Network Manager will evolve, both operationally and technically.

+When considering the future role of the Network Manager, it is essential that safety and operational accountabilities are clearly defined in relation to other actors in the network.

-Factors identified by the ICB to be critical to the need for, and role of a central body to perform the tasks necessary for the execution of the network functions are:
+Aspects identified by the ICB that would most significantly affect the need for, and role of a central body to perform the tasks necessary for the execution of the network functions are:

-(Local) operational stakeholders working collaboratively to make Network decisions.
-Increased collaboration between local operational stakeholders will allow a more distributed approach may be possible in the future sharing the functions between the central, sub regional and the local level This is enabled by the deployment of SESAR and moving to a Service Oriented Architecture and more agile service provision.
+The extent to which (local) operational stakeholders work collaboratively to make Network decisions.
+Increased collaboration between local operational stakeholders would allow a more distributed approach in the future to allocating network functions between the central (eg. EU), sub regional (eg. FAB) and the local level (eg. state).
+This is enabled by the deployment of SESAR and moving to a Service Oriented Architecture and more agile service provision.

 The extent to which Member States allow stakeholders freedom to meet EU-wide ATM objectives.
-Incentivisation of service providers to operate as businesses will pave the way for innovation in service provision, including more regional service provision where it makes good business sense.
+Incentivisation of service providers to operate as businesses could pave the way for greater innovation in service provision, including more regional service provision where it makes good business sense.

 principles of a network manager

-A Network Manager that is able to support and facilitate EU-wide decisions in the interest of the network to optimise performance is essential.
+A Network Manager that is able to support and facilitate EU-wide decisions in the interest of the network to optimise performance, including the removal of flight efficiency barriers, is essential.

-Network functions shall be executed in an impartial and cost-effective manner and performed on behalf of the Member States and stakeholders.
+Network Functions shall be executed in an impartial and cost-effective manner and performed on behalf of the Member States and operational stakeholders.

-There should be no permanent designation of the Network Manager to allow freedom to evolve service provision, but the term should be long enough to allow stability.
+The designation of the Network Manager should not be permanent, however it is recognised that the term should be long enough to support strategic investments and stability.

-The designated Network Manager should provide the tasks necessary for the execution of the ATM network functions, in compliance with relevant EU legislation including the NF IR and the SES Performance regulation.
+The designated Network Manager should perform the tasks necessary for the execution of the ATM network functions, in compliance with relevant EU legislation including the NF IR and the SES Performance regulation.
+It should have the flexibility to cope with the evolution of Network Functions.

-There should be strong governance and financial control over the Network Manager to ensure that services are provided in the most cost effective manner.
+There should be strong governance, with clear responsibilities and accountabilities which allow appropriate control over the Network Manager, to ensure that services are provided in the most cost effective manner.